 - The Childcare Agreement: this might need some explanation.
 Here at tiney we provide a community to unite Parents with Providers.
 However, the contract for the provision of childcare is between the Parent and the Provider alone, without us being party to that contract.
 To facilitate the process of contracting we have a standard Childcare Agreement which has been designed to be simple and fair for both parties.
 The Childcare Agreement can be entered into between the Parent and Provider on paper, or as an e-contract using the Services.

 - Referral Terms and Conditions: Terms and conditions relating to our referral reward programme.

 For ease of reference, we’ll call all of the terms which apply to you collectively as the Terms.
 By using our Services you are agreeing to the Terms.

 2. Who We Are

 We or us means Tiney Limited, trading as tiney, a company registered in the United Kingdom under number 11194291 whose registered offices are at 25 Horsell Road, London, England, N5 1XL.
 Our VAT registration number is 315 5615 16.

-If you are using our Services as a parent or provider, then the identity and contact details of any provider or parent with whom you are contracting will be made available to you before you enter into the Childminding Agreement with them.
+If you are using our Services as a Parent or Provider, then the identity and contact details of any Provider or Parent with whom you are contracting will be made available to you before you enter into the Childcare Agreement with them.